JessKaria/ultimate-tic-tac-toe/README.md

 ## What I learned...

 My biggest learning would be to refactor as I go, I started off with this intention but as I got on my code became more reptative and harder to untangle, a rookie mistake.
-This was such a fun and rewarding experience and I am already keen to start on another!
+As this was my first time making anything, my main goal was to have a working game and build my confidence in writing code.
+This was such a great first project to work on and I can't wait to start the next one!